hynek/setup-cached-uv/README.md

 The default is `+%V` which is the calendar week number.
 This means that the cache is refreshed weekly.

-You may want to set this to `""` if you already use `cache-dependency-path` to invalidate the cache.
+You may want to set this to `""` if `cache-dependency-path` is enough to invalidate the cache (in other words: it's pointing to a complete lockfile).

 #### `uv-cache-path`